-Net Cash Generated from/(Used in) Operating Activities
+Net Cash Used In Operating Activities

-Net cash generated from/(used in) operating activities represents the cash generated from or used in our operations minus the income tax paid.
-Cash generated from or used in our operations primarily consists of our loss before income tax, adjusted by non-cash items and changes in working capital.
+Net cash used in our operating activities represents the cash used in our operations plus the income tax paid.
+Cash used in our operations primarily comprises our loss before income tax adjusted by non-cash items and changes in working capital.